 By offering their customers a bundle comprising 11 of their premium products at a 25% discount, they increased their AOV by 19%.

-Although there are a few ways to use sitewide discounts, Shopify says one of the best Black Friday strategies is to focus on boosting average order value (AOV), encouraging customers to purchase more.
+Although there are a few ways to use sitewide discounts, Shopify says one of the best Black Friday strategies is to focus on boosting average order value (AOV) by encouraging customers to purchase more.

 For example, instead of a sale that offers 25% off all items sitewide, try promoting 35% off a $200+ order.

 With this deal, you can increase your AOV and improve your profit margins.

 Once you’ve built your campaign (i.e., inventory, promotional collateral, and a dedicated landing page in your store), start marketing to your customers with SMS texts—specifically, SMS texts with opt-in keywords.